 If a total family income is less than 8 lakh per annum, the family is considered to fall in non-creamy OBC category.
 Such families are entitled to a certificate of OBC non-creamy layer.
 Any person belonging to the non-creamy OBC category will be enjoying all the benefits and will be getting the relaxation of age in competitive exams as well.

-- INCOME OF PERSON AND FAMILY COMBINED: A person can apply for an OBC certificate only if the annual income of the family is less than rupees eight lakhs per annum.
+A person can apply for an OBC certificate only if the annual income of the family is less than rupees eight lakhs per annum.
 If it were more than the given figure, they would not be getting the non-creamy category certificate.
-(Income from agriculture/farming is not included in this)
+(Income from agriculture/ farming is not included in this).

-- PARENTS EMPLOYED UNDER CENTRAL GOVERNMENT: If a person’s wither of the parents, is a part of central government or is working under Group C and Group D category under the central government, the person is eligible to apply for the non-creamy OBC certificate.
+If a person’s parents, is a part of central government or is working under Group C and Group D category under the central government, the person is eligible to apply for the non-creamy OBC certificate.

-- HUSBAND EMPLOYED UNDER CENTRAL GOVERNMENT: If a women’s husband is employed under the Central Government, then that woman would be eligible to apply for the certificate provided that her parents do not receive any kind of income.
+If a woman’s husband is employed under the Central Government, then that woman would be eligible to apply for the certificate provided that her parents do not receive any kind of income.

 (Income from farming not to be included)